 Failure on a Ph.D.
 Program requirement.
-Failure on either the research progress report/candidacy exam or the original research proposal requirement requires a majority decision of the advisory committee at the exam with the assessment forms with detailed comments provided in support of the decision.
-The student has the right to appeal within 7 days following the decision following the University's grievance procedure for graduate students.
-However, failure on either examination can lead to immediate withdrawal from the Ph.D. program with the option to transfer to the M.S. program.
+Failure on either the research progress report/candidacy exam or the thesis proposal requirement requires a majority decision of the advisory/exam committee with the assessment forms with detailed comments provided in support of the decision.
+The student has the right to appeal within 7 days of the decision by following the University's grievance procedure for graduate students.
+While a strong effort is normally made to identify students' difficulties and provide probationary warnings, failure on any Ph.D. program requirement can still lead to immediate withdrawal from the Ph.D. program with the option to transfer to the M.S. program when the difficulties cannot reasonably be identified in advance.
 Financial support is not guaranteed for completion of the M.S., although a terminal semester with TA support may sometimes be possible as described under Termination from the Ph.D. program (page 51).